Audio samples are processed with accurate and ultra-precise (64-bit floating point) algorithms.

 SoX resampler is the default sample rate converter in all conversions.
-SoX resampler is also used with the Opus and MP3 encoders that usually use their own built-in resamplers.
-SoX resampler provides better audio quality than the built-in resamplers.
+SoX resampler is also used with the Opus, MP3, and DSD encoders.
+Opus and MP3 usually use their own internal sample rate converter.
+SoX sample rate converter is used to achieve even more precise, better audio quality.

 Resampler's passband setting determines how much of the frequency content of the original signal (wrt the original sample rate when up-sampling, or the new sample rate when down-sampling) is preserved during conversion.
 The term 'passband' is used to refer to all frequencies up to the bandwidth point (e.g. for 44.1kHz sampling rate, and a resampling passband of 95%, the passband represents frequencies from 0Hz to ~21kHz).
 Increasing the resampler's passband results in a slower conversion and can increase transient echo artefacts.